yshen4/yshen4.github.io/others/logging.md

 ## General concepts
 ### What information to log?

+Logging is used for different purposes, therefore we need to keep in mind all of those:
+- Trouble shooting
+- Auditing
+- Profiling
+- Statistics

 Logging is for human analysis, therefore we should consider logging the following information in humanly readable text:
 1. Timestamp
 2. Identification id for the request, session, service, etc;